Providing an Outstanding Consultation for Plastic Surgery: Empowering Patients to Make Informed Decisions

 Give a gift card to that someone special for Persons Plastic Surgery products and services.Purchase Now

 Avoid turning the head or bending the neck.
 When you must turn, move the shoulders and head as one unit or as though you had a stiff neck.
-This is important for 3 weeks.
+This is important during the first 3 weeks after your procedure.

 You may experience tightness in your face and neck for several weeks.
 This is normal and will slowly disappear.
 A certain amount of swelling and discoloration is also normal after this operation.
 The majority of the swelling and all the discoloration will usually disappear in the first few weeks.
 Numbness around the ears and on the neck is a normal part of the operation and will generally be gone by 3 to 6 months after surgery.